Install Mid-Circuit Interrupters in PV Array

 • Ensure the MCI is minimum 12.7 mm (1/2 in) from glass or backside of a PV module

-• For flat plate solar panel installations, ensure the MCIs do not directly contact the roof.
+• For PV module installations, ensure the MCIs do not directly contact the roof.
 For Solar Roof installations, see the Solar Roof Installation Manual for proper mounting guidance

-• For easier servicing of flat plate solar panel installations, install the MCIs on the perimeter of the array if possible
+• For easier servicing of PV module installations, install the MCIs on the perimeter of the array if possible

 • Always secure the MCI with appropriate wire management